 Using the Stages of Accomplishment Workbooks to Enhance Effective Practice has been approved by NBCC for NBCC credit.
 Continuing Excellence, LLC is solely responsible for all aspects of the program.
 NBCC Approval No. SP-3964.

 This program is co-sponsored by Safer Society Press and Continuing Excellence, LLC

 Tel: (802) 771-4155

-This training is for professionals working with people who have perpetrated abuse.
-Professionals who will benefit from this training include social workers, psychologists, clinical counselors, and interested paraprofessionals
+This training is for professionals working with adolescents who have sexually abused others.
+Professionals who will benefit from this training include social workers, psychologists, clinical counselors, and interested paraprofessionals.